Non-Profit Organization Raises Money for Charities With Their Love of Swing Dance

 Jitterbug Dance Relief was founded by Annalisa Blevins, Annie and Will Polites whose goal was to raise money through their love of swing dance.

-“Dance is just something that brings people together, the community together and creates a safe place plus it is family friendly for all.”
-Founder Annalisa said.
+“Dance is just something that brings people together, the community together and creates a safe place plus it is family friendly for all,” Blevins said.

 Since dance is a big part of both cultures they decided to use those skills to raise proceeds based on the Blevins Bolivian roots and Annie and Will Polite Greek culture.
 Although swing dance is their signature there is no limitation for dance moves with Jitterbug, they also offer line dancing and dance through popular mainstream music.